StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 1. In the UI, navigate to the `deployments` view and select a single deployment.
 1. Open the `Topology` view, and click the deployment component.
-1. When expanding the `Properties` fold to the right of the screen, the identifiers will show after hoovering as shown below:
+1. When expanding the `Properties` in the right panel of the screen, the identifiers will show after hovering as shown below:

 ![Finding a component identifier](../../.gitbook/assets/k8s/component-identifier.png)